IH 101 Part 3: Sampling Plans – Moving Beyond Compliance

 In Part 4 of our IH 101 series we’ll explore best practices for how to work with your laboratory as a partner to ensure you are receiving the greatest benefit, and how working with an IH software system that supports laboratory interfaces facilitates that partnership.

-Other IH Program Resources
+Additional IH Program Resources

 Sampling Plans are just one of the many moving parts that make up an effective IH program.
 Your SEGs, QEAs, lab analysis, data analytics and reporting systems, medical surveillance and program evaluation processes all deserve equal focus, and should be carefully coordinated to ensure optimum IH program performance.